-However, since this call is from a coin line, there is a coin control circuit (a coin trunk, formally) interposed between the linefinder and the selector, and in its current state it prevents the dial tone from actually being propagated to the calling line.
+However, since this call is from a coin line, there is a coin trunk interposed between the linefinder and the selector, and in its initial state it prevents the dial tone (supplied at this time by the first selector) from actually being propagated to the calling line.
 Also, initially, any dialing is not passed from the calling line to the selector (so the call cannot be advanced).